Trekking Tours in Iceland

 The area is completely uninhabited.
 The Arctic fox is the largest mammal to call this region home.
 The silence of this nature reserve is something to be experienced!

 Trekking Tours in the Westfjords

-The fjords of East Iceland are an awe-inspiring place which offers great views of fjords surrounded by sharp mountain peaks.
+The fjords of East Iceland are an awe-inspiring place that offers great views of fjords surrounded by sharp mountain peaks.
 The area is home to stunning waterfalls, lively herds of reindeer, Iceland's largest forest, and amazing folklore.
 The Eastfjords offer an abundance of charming fishing villages and a great network of hiking trails.
-Many locals choose the Eastfjords as a domestic travel destination for their hiking adventures.
+Many locals choose Eastfjords as a domestic travel destination for their hiking adventures.